BookStackApp/website/content/blog/bookstack-release-v22-03.md

 draft = false
 +++

-Today we release BookStack v22.03 which features some further additions to the WYSIWYG editor to align its feature-set with our markdown editor.
-We also see some changes to the settings view and LDAP users get a useful new debugging option.
+Today we release BookStack v22.03 which features some further additions to the WYSIWYG editor, aiming to align its feature-set with our markdown editor.
+We also see some changes to the settings view while LDAP users get a useful new debugging option.

 * [Update instructions](https://www.bookstackapp.com/docs/admin/updates)
 * [GitHub release page](https://github.com/BookStackApp/BookStack/releases/tag/v22.03)